-In addition, under its Guiding Ethical Principles, members of the University community are responsible for respecting an individual's right to privacy.
-Staff and students, as members of the University community, are therefore required to respect each individual's right to privacy.
+In addition, respecting an individual's right to privacy is consistent with Curtin’s Values and signature behaviours.
+Staff and students, as members of the University community, are required to respect each individual's right to privacy.

 The type of personal information collected

 The types of personal information which the University handles may include, but is not limited to: names, residential addresses, student or staff ID numbers, student or staff photographs, tax file numbers, email addresses, date of birth, bank details, government identifiers and signatures.